-The Grandcoin difficulty chart provides the current Grandcoin difficulty (GDC diff) target as well as a historical data graph visualizing Grandcoin mining difficulty chart values with GDC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Grandcoin difficulty chart plots the Grandcoin difficulty target over time and the current Grandcoin difficulty (GDC diff) target.
+Including a historical data graph visualizing GDC mining difficulty chart values with Grandcoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Grandcoin Difficulty Increase

-The Grandcoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Grandcoin difficulty graph.
+The Grandcoin difficulty data levels are calculated using the daily difficulty average data points in the Grandcoin difficulty graph.

 Grandcoin Difficulty History for the Last 120 Days

 |No difficulty data for the last 120 days|

 Grandcoin mining difficulty determines how difficult it will be to mine the next block and this is why it is referred to as the difficulty of Grandcoin mining.

 Grandcoin difficulty is a measure of how many hashes (statistically) must be generated to find a valid solution to solve the next Grandcoin block and earn the mining reward.

 As you can see in the Grandcoin difficulty chart above, the Grandcoin Difficulty makes adjustments often.